Answer: There may be a few reasons why the headhunters are not contacting you, so let's try to figure out what could be happening.

 Don't stand on ceremony ... pick up the phone and call some of the recruiters and let them know that you want to meet with them to determine who will represent you when you are ready to make a move.
 I suspect from that point on you will be hearing from these recruiters on a regular basis!

 Summary: I am a third-year corporate associate with a large New York firm.
-I know that most members of my class are contacted often by headhunters, but I never have been.
+I know that most members of my class are contacted often by headhunters, but I have never been.